darglein/saiga/README.md

 ## Supported Operating Systems

- * Ubuntu 16 64 bit and similiar Linux distros.
-(Older Linux systems should work by installing one of the supported compilers and building the dependencies from source.)
+ * Ubuntu 16 64 bit and similiar Linux distros
+ * Fedora 25 64 bit or newer

+   Other Linux systems should work by installing one of the supported compilers and building the dependencies from source.
  * Windows Vista/7/8/10 32 and 64 bit

 ## Supported Graphics Hardware